 I love quirky, odd things along the side of the road.
-Jackalopes, bigfoot, the world’s largest spoon, aliens….that sort of thing.
-On a recent road trip to Washington we found ourselves checking out some of the Washington roadside attractions along Highway 2 and we were not disappointed.
+Jakalopes, Bigfoot, the world’s largest spoon, aliens… that sort of thing.
+On a road trip to Washington we found ourselves checking out some of Washington’s roadside attractions along Highway 2 and we were not disappointed.

 We viewed Washington’s Highway 2 roadside attractions from east to west, starting in Spokane and ending in Everett.
 If you are wondering where does Highway 2 start and end, it spans 2,572 miles across the United States in two segments.
 The eastern segment starts (or ends) at I-95 in Houlton, Maine and ends (or starts) at US 11 in Rouses Point, New York.
 The western segment starts (or ends) at I-75 in St. Ignace, Michigan and ends (or starts) at I-5 in Everett, Washington.
 Now you can answer the question, “where is Highway 2″ with more information than anyone needs.